 Under specific circumstances, one partner in an unmarried couple can claim a cohabiting partner as a dependent and qualify for a tax break.
 The IRS defines dependents as either close relatives or unrelated persons who live in the taxpayer's household as the principal place of abode and are supported by the taxpayer.

-If you financially support your partner (heterosexual or same-sex), you may be able to file a tax return as a single person and claim your partner as a dependent.
+So, if you financially support your partner and meet all other criteria, you might be able to file a tax return as a single person and claim your partner as a dependent.